Traditional sales incentives reward for the destination

 Here are 3 things you should consider tracking, motivating and rewarding if you’re looking to drive increased sales performance:

-- Time based KPIs: Track not just the actions (e.g. “how many calls did I make”) behind your outcomes but how often these occur (e.g. “I need to make 10 calls per day every day”).
+- Time-based & aggregated KPIs: Track not just the actions (e.g. “how many calls did I make”) behind your outcomes but how often these occur (e.g. “I need to make 40 calls per day that connect to a target job title and last longer than 15 minutes”).
 To work out exactly what sort of timeframe you should be expecting to see, analyse the behaviours of your top reps.
 What cadence of work do they have?
 Once you work out what magic number they swear by, promote this level of activity across the rest of your team.

 - Negative behaviours: If what you’re seeking is absolute clarity, don’t stop at behaviours leading to positive outcomes.
-Track the habits that constantly trip up your progress (e.g., track how often close dates are pushed out).
-Getting a tighter grip on this would improve forecast accuracy, would it not?
+Track the habits that constantly trip up your progress (e.g., track how often close dates lapse into the past, sales stages are skipped or where deal amounts become volatile).
+Getting a tighter grip on this will improve deal health and forecast accuracy.
 Only by identifying what’s damaging for our businesses can we protect ourselves from it.

 Where do I start?